Michael-wigontherun/A-Collection-of-MO2-Utilities/README.md

 3. -O="Output Slider Groups Folder" : This should not be the same folder as the mod because it could be updated and you will need to re-run if the .xml is deleted
 4. -N="Name of Output File without extension" : The name you want for the outputted .xml file.
 I like to use the name of the mod.
 5. -S="CBBE" : Replace CBBE with what ever body group it should be.

+## Enable_zMerged_Disabled_Plugins
+Enables plugins in the load order based off of a zMerge merge.json

+### Enable_zMerged_Disabled_Plugins
+This could be used by other Mod Managers
+1. Edit "Enable_zMerged_Disabled_Plugins.bat"
+2. -P="File Path directly to a merge.json" : merge.json's are the files inside a "Merge - YourMerge" folder
+3. -S="Path to a plugins.txt" : This can be in a MO2 Profile Folder or inside your Local AppData, If you are a MO2 user and you set it to the Local AppData, you must run the Bat through MO2

 ## DARPriority
 Two tools to assist with remapping DAR Mods, similar to my [OAR Priority tool](https://www.nexusmods.com/skyrimspecialedition/mods/93992) except for DAR